You can add formulas to a table, so that it automatically calculates the following:

 To add a formula, click outside the table to exit editing mode, if you were entering data.
 Then click the cell where you want to enter the formula, to select it.

 Follow the instructions on the command line.
 For example, to insert a Sum, Average, or Count formula, you’ll see prompts to select the first and second corner of the cell range that you want to include in the formula.
+You might have to experiment to find the best place to pick to select the corners.

 To enter a formula manually, choose Equation, which inserts the leading equal (=) sign for you.
 Then enter the equation as you would in a spreadsheet.